ajanraj/ajanraj/README.md

 - 📊 Data science enthusiast passionate about exploring and analyzing data
 - 🎓 Currently pursuing an MSc in Data Science at King's College London
 - 💡 Experienced in machine learning, data visualization, and statistical analysis
-- 🌐 Actively involved in data science communities and mentoring aspiring data scientists
+- 🌐 Actively involved in data science communities
 - 🎤 Conducted data science events, organizing workshops and webinars to share knowledge
 - 🚀 Always eager to learn and collaborate on data-driven projects